btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/A-jsx.md

 > Notice we don't have to do `import React from 'react'` here like we used to.
 The latest version of JSX handles that for you so you only need to explicitly import the React package when you need to use something from it; otherwise feel free to do JSX without having to import React!

-Notice you still have to import React despite React not being explicitly used.
-Remember that JSX is compiled to `React.createElement` calls.
-Anywhere you use JSX, you need to import React.

 So now JSX is demystified a bit, let's go convert App.js.

 ```javascript